Balvald/ArtemisScannerTracker/README.md

 It tracks which species (Tussock, Fungoida, ...), and on which body the last exobiology scan occurred (Futes A 2, Moriosong A 1 a, ...) and also the state of the progress of the last exobiological scan.
 (1/3 found, 2/3 found...)

 - It keeps track of unsold profits.
 Vista genomics prices in this plugin are at the state of U14.01
-    - *NEW*: the credit amounts can be shortened (e.g. 1,000 KCr. ...) with another setting
+    - *NEW*: the credit amounts shown can be shortened (e.g. 1,000 KCr. ...) with another setting

 - It also keeps track of your sold and scanned but unsold exobiology once it is installed and running, and show it when you're in the corresponding system.